Ciiinnnddyy/Study-Buddy/README.md

 # Study-Buddy

+This repository is set up for a project proposal for a desktop application for a personal planner and study buddy application.
-I used this tutorial for setting up flutter.
-It was pretty confusing downloading this, not sure if I am still missing anything but I will edit this README as I continue with this project. https://codelabs.developers.google.com/codelabs/flutter-boring-to-beautiful#0
+I used this tutorial for setting up flutter. https://codelabs.developers.google.com/codelabs/flutter-boring-to-beautiful#0

 ## How to run